-Finally, after the initial medical examination or consultation is provided, you must be provided with an additional medical examination or consultation as soon as possible, and then as medically appropriate, when you have been temporarily removed from exposure to lead, or your exposure to lead is otherwise limited under the medical removal protection provisions of the standard.
-(See Part IX, below.)
+Finally, beyond the initial medical examination or consultation, appropriate follow-up medical examinations or consultations must also be provided for employees who have been temporarily removed from exposure under the medical removal protection provisions of the standard (see Part IX below, Medical Removal Protection).

 The standard specifies the minimum content of pre-assignment and annual medical examinations.
 The content of other types of medical examinations and consultations is left up to the sound discretion of the examining PLHCP.
-Pre-assignment and annual medical examinations must include (1) a detailed work history and medical history; (2) a thorough physical examination, including an evaluation of your pulmonary status if you will be using a respirator; (3) a blood pressure measurement; (4) a series of laboratory tests designed to check your blood chemistry and your kidney function; and (5) a zinc protoporphyrin (ZPP) test if your last blood lead level was at or above 20 μ g/dl.
+Pre-assignment and annual medical examinations must include (1) a detailed work history and medical history; (2) a thorough physical examination, including an evaluation of your pulmonary status if you will be using a respirator; (3) a blood pressure measurement; (4) a series of laboratory tests designed to check your blood chemistry and your kidney function; and (5) a zinc protoporphyrin level if your last blood lead level was at or above $20 \,\mu\text{g/dl}$.
 In addition, at any time upon your request, a laboratory evaluation of male fertility will be made (microscopic examination of a sperm sample), or a pregnancy test will be given.

 The standard does not require that you participate in any of the medical procedures, tests, etc. which your employer is required to make available to you.
 Medical surveillance can, however, play a very important role in protecting your health.
 You are strongly encouraged, therefore, to participate in a meaningful fashion.
-The standard contains a multiple PLHCP review mechanism which will give you a chance to have a PLHCP of your choice directly participate in the medical surveillance program.
-If you are dissatisfied with an examination by a PLHCP chosen by your employer, you can select a second PLHCP to conduct an independent analysis.
-The two doctors would attempt to resolve any differences of opinion, and select a third PLHCP to resolve any firm dispute.
-Generally, your employer will choose the PLHCP who conducts medical surveillance under the lead standard -- unless you and your employer can agree on the choice of a PLHCP or PLHCPs.
+The standard contains a multiple PLHCP review mechanism which provides you with the right to a second medical opinion from a PLHCP of your choice if you are dissatisfied with an examination by a PLHCP chosen by your employer.
+The standard requires the two PLHCPs to attempt a resolution of any difference in their opinions.
+If any dispute remains unresolved, the standard provides that a third PLHCP, selected by you and your employer, shall make a final, binding medical determination unless you and your employer reach an agreement which is otherwise consistent with the recommendations of one of the PLHCPs.
+Generally, your employer will choose the PLHCP who conducts medical surveillance under the lead standard, unless you and your employer otherwise agree on the choice of a PLHCP or PLHCPs.
 Some companies and unions have agreed in advance, for example, to use certain independent medical laboratories or panels of PLHCPs.
 Any of these arrangements are acceptable so long as required medical surveillance is made available to employees.

 The standard requires your employer to provide certain information to a PLHCP to aid in their examination of you.
-This information includes (1) the standard and its appendices, (2) a description of your duties as they relate to occupational lead exposure, (3) your exposure level or anticipated exposure level, (4) a description of any personal protective equipment you wear, (5) prior blood lead level results, (6) prior written medical opinions concerning you that the employer has, and (7) a copy of your employer's written elevated blood lead level response plan (required when an employee's BLL is at or above 10 μg/dl).
+This information includes (1) the standard and these appendices, (2) a description of your duties as they relate to lead exposure, (3) your exposure level, (4) a description of personal protective equipment you wear, (5) prior blood lead level results, (6) prior written medical opinions concerning you that the employer may have, and (7) a copy of your employer's written elevated blood lead level response plan (required when an employee's BLL is at or above 10 μ g/dl).